 Between tech layoffs and recession fears, economic uncertainty is at a high.
 If you’re battening down the hatches for whatever comes next, you might be taking a closer look at your cloud spend.
 Even before the bear market, 59% of cloud decision makers named “optimizing existing use of cloud (cost savings)” as their top cloud initiative of 2022 according to the Flexera State of the Cloud report.

 Cloud storage is one piece of your cloud infrastructure puzzle, but it’s one where some simple considerations can save you anywhere from 25% up to 80%.
 As such, understanding cloud storage pricing is critical when you are comparing different solutions.
 When you understand pricing, you can better decide which provider is right for your organization.

-Evaluating Your Cloud Storage?
+Evaluating Cloud Storage Providers?
 Gather These Facts

 Looking at the pricing options of different cloud providers only makes sense when you know your needs.
 Use the following considerations to clarify your storage needs to approach a cloud decision thoughtfully:

 - How do you plan to use cloud storage?